Joseph Smith: Writing a book and founding a church (1827–1830)

-The completed work, titled the Book of Mormon, was published in Palmyra by printer Egbert Bratt Grandin and was first advertised for sale on March 26, 1830.
 Less than two weeks later, on April 6, 1830, Smith and his followers formally organized the Church of Christ, and small branches were established in Manchester, Fayette, and Colesville, New York.
-The Book of Mormon brought Smith regional notoriety and renewed the hostility of those who remembered the 1826 Chenango County trial.
-After Cowdery baptized several new church members, Smith's followers were threatened with mob violence.
-Before Smith could confirm the newly baptized, he was arrested and charged with being a "disorderly person".
+As in 1826, he was arrested and charged with being a "disorderly person".
 Although he was acquitted, he was again arrested, this time transported to Broome County, where he was again acquitted by a three-judge panel.
-He and Cowdery fled Colesville to escape a gathering mob.
+He and Cowdery fled to escape a gathering mob.